Methodology, Parameters, and Calculations

 | Standard Deviation | 106 |

-The histogram shows the distribution of Status Quo Queue Clearance Time across 10,000 Monte Carlo simulations.
+The histogram shows the distribution of Status Quo Therapeutic Space Exploration Time across 10,000 Monte Carlo simulations.
 The CDF (right) shows the probability of the outcome exceeding any given value, which is useful for risk assessment.

 Exceedance Probability